 On the day before the Test, Nasser Hussain went to have a close look at the pitch.
 He mentioned that the groundsmen were on their hands and knees, working profusely, “trying to fill the gaps with Polyfilla or whatever they could find”.
 It was then that he realised that there was something seriously wrong.

 On the morning of the Test, Atherton went for a pitch inspection, and could spot the undulations even with the naked eye.
 He found the groundsmen laying a string from one set of stumps to the other.
-He found that the string brushed against the ground only at certain places, while in some others there was a gap of upto three inches.
+He found that the string brushed against the ground only at certain places, while in some others there was a gap of up to 3 inches.
 The reddish pitch looked like it was likely to crumble at any moment; there were cracks so prominent that you had to look at them vertically to see how deep they were; and just outside the off-stump at good-length on one end, there was a crack that could easily be called a crevice.

 Atherton had no hesitation in batting first when he won the toss.
 He speculated that the pitch could only deteriorate from that point of time.
 For England, Jack Russell had been declared unfit with diarrhea, which meant that Mark Butcher had to be drafted in.
 For West Indies, Nixon McLean was supposed to make his Test debut.

 Atherton and Alec Stewart walked out to bat; Lara handed the new ball to Courtney Walsh.
 The third ball of the match pitched on a good-length and went just past Atherton’s nose — which was when everyone began sensing that something was seriously wrong.

 Curtly Ambrose opened bowling from the other end.
 In the second over Ambrose bowled a length ball that cut back sharply and went through Alec Stewart, just past his right armpit.
 In the same over another length ball hit Stewart on the shoulder and flew to the slips.